Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

 Escaped Academia but caught by Boost...
 What was I thinking?

 Boost is one of the most influential projects in the C++ world.
 It is a collection of peer-reviewed, open source libraries that extend the capabilities of the C++ standard library.
-Many parts of Boost — such as smart pointers, regular expressions, or unordered containers — have directly influenced or been adopted into the C++ standard itself.
+[Many parts of Boost](https://bannalia.blogspot.com/2024/05/wg21-boost-and-ways-of-standardization.html?m=1#golden-era-1998-2011) — such as smart pointers, regular expressions, chrono and random utilities, tuple, threads — have directly influenced or been adopted into the C++ standard itself.
 What makes Boost unique is its rigorous **peer review process**, where each new library is openly evaluated by the community for design quality, documentation, portability, and long-term maintainability before being accepted.

 At the center of each peer review is the **Review Manager**.
 This role is not about being the ultimate authority on the library’s technical domain, but about ensuring the process is fair, structured, and productive.
 The Review Manager announces the review, encourages participation, tracks feedback, and finally summarizes the outcome with a recommendation for acceptance (or rejection).